thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/basic.md

 ### Authorization

-After the user has been authenticated, it is possible to restrict the client's access to topics they can publish or subscribe to for both TLS and Basic authentications.
+After the user has been authenticated, it is possible to restrict the client's access to topics they can publish or subscribe to.

 To provide flexible control over authorization rules, TBMQ uses regular expressions.

 For example, to **allow clients to publish or subscribe to all topics** that begin with **city/**, an authorization rule should be created with the value **city/.***.

-#### Basic

-For the Basic type, authorization is configured through the **pubAuthRulePatterns** and **subAuthRulePatterns** of the corresponding MQTT client credentials.
+For the Basic type authorization is configured through the **pubAuthRulePatterns** and **subAuthRulePatterns** of the corresponding MQTT client credentials.
 Therefore, for each Basic MQTT client credential, you can configure the authorization rules for the topics that these clients can access.

 The **pubAuthRulePatterns** and **subAuthRulePatterns** are based on regular expression syntax.
 For example,